Avalanche–Red Wings rivalry: Afterward

 The Red Wings and the Avalanche met again in the 1997 Western Conference finals where Marc Crawford screamed at Bowman across the glass separating the two benches in game four at Joe Louis Arena on May 22.
 Bowman then told Crawford, "I knew your father before you did, and I don't think he'd be very proud of how you're acting."
 Crawford was fined $10,000 for the tirade.
 The Red Wings got their revenge by winning that game 6–0 and won the series in six games, en route to eventually sweeping the Philadelphia Flyers in the 1997 Stanley Cup Final for their first Stanley Cup in 42 years.
 Draper skated right past Lemieux in the handshake line following the Western Conference finals.
-Draper and Lemieux finally shook hands at the 2014 NHL Entry Draft but Lemieux never apologized to Draper.
+Draper and Lemieux finally shook hands at the 2014 NHL entry draft but Lemieux never apologized to Draper.

 In a November 11, 1997 match between the two teams, McCarty and Lemieux began to throw punches seconds after the opening faceoff, much to the delight of the Joe Louis Arena crowd.
 On April Fools' Day in 1998, Roy fought Red Wings goaltender Chris Osgood at center ice.
 The referees called more severe penalties this time, as Roy and Osgood both received minor, major, misconduct, and game misconduct penalties.
 The Red Wings won 2–0 in a game that the two teams combined for 46 penalties totaling 228 minutes.

 The two teams met again in the 1999 Western Conference semifinals and after the Red Wings won the first two games in Denver, the Avalanche came back to win the series in six games.

 The two teams met again in the 2000 Western Conference semifinals and the Avalanche won in five games.

+In the 2001 Stanley Cup playoffs, the Red Wings were eliminated in the first round by the Los Angeles Kings thanks to ex-Avalanche player Adam Deadmarsh, who had been traded away mid-season for Rob Blake.